Retail apocalypse: Strategies

-Researchers have identified customer experience and brand reputation as two factors that can influence whether a retailer will survive.
-Some more established retailers like Toys "R" Us may not have been as responsive to changing trends in consumer behavior.
-Some researchers have made recommendations based on trends and technologies to improve the outlook for traditional brick and mortar retailers.
+Researchers say retailers' survival may be tied to customer experience and brand reputation.
+In 2019, Forbes said brand reputation was the biggest factor.
+In 2020, Monash University in Australia said the three key factors were delivering a "great in-store retail experience", customer-targeted stock offerings, and "seamless omnichannel integration".

+Toys "R" Us may not have responded well to changing consumer behavior.

-Employing technology, Ikea became one of the first retailers to use Apple's ARKit to develop an augmented reality app that allowed customers to visualize 3D renderings of Ikea products as they would appear in a certain room or place.
+Some retail chains are trying robots and other technologies to reduce costs or improve customer experiences.
+Ikea became one of the first retailers to use Apple's ARKit to develop an augmented reality app that allowed customers to visualize 3D renderings of Ikea products as they would appear in a certain room or place.
 Macy's, American Eagle, Nike and Sephora were reported to be implementing various technologies to integrate digital experiences to improve consumers' physical shopping experiences.
-Sephora has installed smart mirrors that use augmented reality technology to allow customers to try on makeup.
-Walmart automated some aspects of its supply chain, while Kohl's streamlined its retail presence, reducing the size of some stores from 90,000 to between 60,000 and 35,000 square feet. starting the use of robots to help clean and stock shelves.
+Sephora has installed smart mirrors that use augmented reality to allow customers to try on makeup.
+Walmart automated some aspects of its supply chain.
+Kohl's reduced the size of some stores from 90,000 to between 60,000 and 35,000 square feet and uses robots to help clean and stock shelves.
+Lowe's has been using LowesBot to help customers find items.
 Company executives have said robots lower costs and improve efficiency, but employees report they don't like working with robots.
-Lowe's has been using LowesBot to help customers find items.

-According to a 2018 study from the International Council of Shopping Centers, new stores can increase traffic to retailer websites by an average of 37% and drive up share of web traffic within that market by 27% in what is called a "halo effect".
-Prior to the onset of the COVID-19 pandemic, Forbes outlined several aspects that aid retail survival, highlighting brand reputation as the topmost factor.
-In February 2020, Monash University in Australia underlined the three key factors for a healthy survival during an apparent retail apocalypse as delivering a "great in-store retail experience", customer-targeted stock offerings, and "seamless omnichannel integration".
+A 2018 study from the International Council of Shopping Centers indicated that opening new stores can increase traffic to retailer websites.